Help us bring Natural Organic Reduction

 What is NOR?

-While modern burial practices have tended to favor in-ground burial and cremation. composting was common before these modern burial practices.
-Cultural concerns like sustainability and environmentally friendly burial have led to a resurgence in interest in direct composting of human mortalities.
-Some religious and cultural communities have been critical of NOR, even though it is a return to more traditional practices.
+While modern burial practices have tended to favor in-ground burial and cremation, allowing the body to decompose naturally has been common around the world for thousands of years, long before the more modern embalming process gained favor in the 19th Century.
+In more recent years, cultural concerns like sustainability and environmentally friendly burial have led to a resurgence in interest in direct composting of human mortalities.

 Sign Our Petition